 Wizzair operate daily flights from London Luton to Split from mid June to mid September.

-Jet2.com have flights from Manchester, Leeds Bradford and Edinburgh to Split, plus two new for 2017! routes from London Stansted and East Midlands.
+Jet2.com have flights from London Stansted, East Midlands, Manchester, Leeds Bradford and Edinburgh to Split, plus a new for 2018! route from Birmingham.

-Thomsonfly have a once-a-week flight from both London Gatwick and Manchester.
+TUI have a twice weekly flights from both London Gatwick and Manchester.

-Aer Lingus have new for 2017! twice-weekly flights from Dublin to Split.
+Aer Lingus have twice-weekly flights from Dublin to Split.

 See our Flights to Croatia section for full details of dates of operation and frequency of flights from the UK to Split.